Josh Sampo

 Joshua Ashley Sampo (born July 24, 1984) is an American mixed martial artist who most recently competed in Ultimate Fighting Championship's flyweight division.

 Mixed martial arts career

 Early career

 Sampo started his professional career in 2009.
 He fought mainly for Missouri-based promotions as Fight Me MMA, Wright Fights and Rumble Time Promotions.
-He is now a seventh grade teacher at Hardin Middle School in St. Charles.
+He is now a high school science teacher at Francis Howell High School in St. Charles county, Missouri.